LacunaOmnibus/MontyLacuna/README.md

     Windows to make sure the docs are correct.

 - Ack through everything for "CHECK" and fix.
-  - Even if you finish this, leave this list item here.
+  - Even if you find no CHECK marks, leave this list item here.
 I have a tendency to re-add these marks.

 ## Building the Documentation
 http://sphinx-doc.org/tutorial.html